cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 : The argument's value is held in the following 1, 2, 4, or 8 bytes,
   respectively, in network byte order.
-For major type 7 and additional information value 25, 26, 27, these bytes are not used as an integer argument, but as a floating point value (see
+For major type 7 and additional information value 25, 26, 27, these bytes are not used as an integer argument, but as a floating-point value (see
   {{fpnocont}}).

 28, 29, 30: